Customer Relations

 - We strive to deliver the utmost satisfaction to all customers;

-- We approach our customers and utilize their opinions in our management decisions.
+- We approach our customers and utilize their opinions in our management decisions

-Following the above rules and policies, Each site in Japan has implemented a Management System for Response to Customers as a mechanism for utilizing information received from customers in its management approach.
+Following the above rules and policies, each site in Japan has implemented a Management System for Response to Customers as a mechanism for utilizing information received from customers in its management approach.
 These sites conduct periodic self-audits and make other efforts to improve the quality of customer relations.
 Outside of Japan also, we have implemented ISO-compliant management systems based on the Operational Rules for Response to Customers and tailored to the legal system in each country or region.

-The Group Chief Technology Officer (Group CTO) is the Executive Officer responsible for the CS of the Group (as of August 2024).
-The CS departments at each of the 8 operating companies cooperate to implement the Group’s customer satisfaction initiatives.
+The CS departments at each of the 6 operating companies cooperate to implement the Group’s customer satisfaction initiatives.
 Overseas, the CS departments of Panasonic Group’s sales companies around the world collect local information concerning services and quality, as well as customer requests and so forth.
 This information is used to ensure the quality and safety of products and to help develop products that match the needs of customers in each department.

 CS staff in Japan and abroad share the knowledge and experience that they have accumulated to endeavor to provide better customer service around the world.